arbeiter/btc-poll/README.md

 ## Components

 - Poller that invokes the btc api and hydrates the dynamo table with the bitcoin prices
+    - The poller writes the bitcoin prices to ddb with a conditional update
+        - It avoids a full table scan during the write.
     - montecarlo/producer/lambda_function.py

 - API Handler that serves requests
     - montecarlo/lambda/api_request_handler.py
+        - Metrics:
+            - For gathering all metrics, the metric request handler does a full table scan
+                - This could be optimized looking up the metric_id key
+            - For getting a specific coin's id, the request handler only looks up a specific key and not a table scan.
+This is accomplished using a filter expression on the coin_id
+            - For ranking the metrics, currently we do a full table scan and get all data.
+                - We could store the daily average as a separate column to optimize the amount of data held in memory

 - Metric Gatherer with business logic to obtain the information requested by the api.
     - montecarlo/lambda/metric_gatherer.py
+- Alert generation:
+    - Alert generation relies on the alert string being written into the logs.
+    - Email can then be decoupled from the poller this way.
+        - We can use metric filters to search for and match terms, phrases, or values in your log events.
+When a metric filter finds one of the terms, phrases, or values in your log events, you can increment the value of a CloudWatch metric.
+        - This metric filter can then be used to trigger a lambda that generates emails.
+        - This is a fair bit of work and possibly out of scope of this POC.

 - Spins up a cdk stack with the data in us-east-2
     - [montecarlo_stack py](montecarlo_stack.py)

 ## Scalability

 - Writing to and retrieving the daily data in Redis(ElasticCache) instead of looking it up in Dynamodb could enable faster lookups
     - Retrieval times would be faster for daily metrics
 - Flushing the cache to dynamodb for data older than a day for longer term metric calculation would work better.
 - Concurrent lambda executions can get expensive.
 One of the many knobs of cost control we have are:
     - Move the Metric Gatherer to an EC2/ECS instance and use a multi-threaded C++/Golang/Java application to split up the network requests to the BTC API and write them to the cache.

 ## Performance Optimization
     - A storage optimization can be obtained by keeping a sliding window of daily metrics, by removing from the window